quentin452/OptimizationsAndTweaks/README.md

 AiImprovement: To ensure that Multithreadingandtweaks is compatible with AiImprovement, disable MixinEntityLookHelper in the MultithreadingandTweaks config or delete AiImprovement.

+Optifine: To ensure that Multithreadingandtweaks is compatible with Optifine, disable MixinTesselator in the MultithreadingandTweaks config or delete Optifine.

 # Description

 Description